Lpaladini90/MakeChangeProject/README.md

 ###                        Lessons Learned                       ###
-Most of the tech I used to write this program I understood already although there was a few things that I was able to hone in on as I didnt have the best experience using them prior.
+Most of the tech I used to write this program I understood already although there were a few things that I was able to hone in on as I didnt have the best experience using them prior.

 Those items were: